pulsejet/nextcloud-oidc-login/README.md

     'oidc_login_use_id_token' => false,

     // Attribute map for OIDC response.
 Available keys are:
     //   * id:           Unique identifier for username
     //   * name:         Full name
     //                      If set to null, existing display name won't be overwritten
     //   * mail:         Email address
     //                      If set to null, existing email address won't be overwritten
     //   * quota:        Nextcloud storage quota
     //   * home:         Home directory location.
 A symlink or external storage to this location is used
     //   * ldap_uid:     LDAP uid to search for when running in proxy mode
     //   * groups:       Array or space separated string of NC groups for the user
+    //   * login_filter: Array or space separated string.
+If 'oidc_login_filter_allowed_values' is
+    //                      set, it is checked against these values.
     //   * photoURL:     The URL of the user avatar.
 The nextcloud server will download the picture
     //                      at user login.
 This may lead to security issues.
 Use with care.
     //                      This will only be effective if oidc_login_update_avatar is enabled.
     //   * is_admin:     If this value is truthy, the user is added to the admin group (optional)
     //
     // The attributes in the OIDC response are flattened by adding the nested
     // array key as the prefix and an underscore.
 Thus,